AneeshBoreda/export_users_csv/README.md

 Author: *Eddie Beuerlein*

 ### Summary
-This script will create a csv file that contains information of all your active servers.
-Including server group name, server hostname, server os type, server os version, ec2 instance id and list of softwares on the server.
+This script will create a csv file that contains the user data from the configuration section of the RedLock UI.

 ### Requirements and Dependencies